Vali0/bitbucket-notifications/README.md

 * request-promise

 # Roadmap
+* Implement jira OAuth2 authentication
+* Add functions description in README
 * Get all emails from bitbucket group assigned to given project and send email to them instead of hardcoding them in index file
-* Add links to jira when fetch PRs
-* Add functions description in README

 # Known issues
 * All TODO across the code